Services for People with Disabilities

 Applicants must have met eligibility requirements of Sec.
 39-01-15 N.D.C.C. (parking privileges for mobility impaired) and have in there possession a current mobility impaired identifying certificate.

-This permit allows the permittee to shoot nongame fish or hunt game using a crossbow in lieu of a long bow.
+This permit allows the permittee to shoot nongame fish or hunt game using a crossbow in lieu of a compound, long, or recurve bow.
 A current fishing and/or hunting license is necessary in addition to the special crossbow permit.
 Permittees must be either blind, paraplegic or have lost the use of one or both arms.
 A physician's affidavit of confirmation is required.